-The Proposal works include the provision of potable water supply and sewerage scheme transfer mains and a new SPS for the village of Nelligen.
+The proposed works include the provision of reticulated water supply and sewerage systems for the village of Nelligen.

-Potable water would be provided to Nelligen by connecting to the existing Eurobodalla water supply scheme via a transfer main to Nelligen.
+Potable water would be provided to Nelligen by connecting to the existing Eurobodalla water supply scheme via a new reticulation system in the village.

-The provision of the new sewerage scheme to Nelligen would involve a new transfer main to the existing Batemans Bay sewerage system via a new SPS at Nelligen and a new transfer main to SPS BB08 located at North Batemans Bay.
+The provision of the new sewerage scheme to Nelligen would involve the installation of a pressure-based sewage collection system in Nelligen village and transfer back to the Batemans Bay sewerage system.